 Faculty & Guest Artists

-Faculty include dramaturg Art Borreca, playwright Dare Clubb, and dramaturg Sydne Mahone.
+Faculty include dramaturg Art Borreca and playwright Dare Clubb.
 Professional guest artists—playwrights, dramaturgs, and directors—are in residence for both short and extended periods of time throughout the academic year, teaching courses and workshops in writing, new play development, and collaboration.

 Recent long-term guests have included Sherry Kramer, Lisa D’Amour, Kia Corthron, and Wendy Goldberg.
 Short-term guests have included Athol Fugard, Theodora Skipitares, Morgan Jenness, Naomi Wallace, Rinde Eckert, Ellen McLaughlin, David Gothard, David Hancock, Melanie Marnich, Matthew Maguire, Len Berkman.